Trees, length spectra for rational maps via barycentric extensions and Berkovich spaces: Hyperbolic components with nested Julia sets

-Since the critical gap is mapped to a simply connected Fatou component with boundary contained in the extremal Julia component, and all the other gaps are mapped to other gaps, the property $(2)$ follows immediately.
+Since the critical gap is mapped to a simply connected Fatou component whose boundary is contained in the extremal Julia component, and all the other gaps are mapped to other gaps, the property $(2)$ follows immediately.